 The DMG Mandatory Number Responders subfield indicates whether the requested number of sensing responders indicated in the DMG Number of Sensing Responders subfield is interpreted as mandatory by the DMG SBP responder.
 A value of 0 indicates that the requested number of sensing responders is a maximum number, and the DMG SBP initiator accepts measurements taken with a smaller number of sensing responders.
 A value of 1 indicates that the requested number of sensing responders is a mandatory number.

 When the DMG SBP Request/Response subfield is set to 1

+The value of the DMG Number of Prefferred Responders subfield indicates the number of DMG sensing responders with the known DMG Sensing Responder Addresses to participate in the DMG sensing procedure used by the DMG SBP responder to satisfy the DMG SBP request.
+If the DMG Sensing Responder subfield is set to 1, the value indicated in the DMG Number of Prefferred Responders subfield includes the SBP initiator.

+When the DMG SBP Request/Response subfield is set to 0

+The value of the DMG Number of Prefferred Responders subfield indicates the actual number of DMG Sensing Responders with the known DMG Sensing Responder Addresses ready to participate in the DMG SBP procedure.

+When the DMG SBP Request/Response subfield is set to 1